Drupal module providing a collection of Paragraph types based on ECL components.

 directory for more information.

 Allows editors to create Banners that display a prominent message and related action.
-To get this paragraph type enable the OpenEuropa Paragraphs Media submodule.
+To get this paragraph type enable the OpenEuropa Paragraphs Banner submodule.

 Allows editors to create paragraphs that display Webtools chart media entities.
 To get this paragraph type enable the OpenEuropa Paragraphs Chart submodule.

 Allows editors to create paragraphs that provide HTML description lists with a heading.
-To get this paragraph type enable the OpenEuropa Paragraphs Horizontal description list submodule.
+To get this paragraph type enable the OpenEuropa Paragraphs Description list submodule.

 Allows editors to create paragraphs that display Iframe media entities.
 To get this paragraph type enable the OpenEuropa Paragraphs Iframe submodule.